elastic/integrations/packages/mongodb_atlas/docs/README.md

 ## Troubleshooting

 - If the user encounters the following error during data ingestion, it is likely due to the data collected through this endpoint covers a long time span.
 As a result, generating a response may take longer.
 Additionally, if the `HTTP Client Timeout` parameter is set to a small duration,  a request timeout might happen.
-It is important to note that no data will be lost in this scenario.
 However, if the user wishes to avoid this error altogether, it is recommended to adjust the `HTTP Client Timeout` and `Interval` parameters based on the duration of data collection.
 ```
 {
   "error": {